SAP

 With the proposal approved by design leads, I built the Data Token in Figma, accounting for multiple variants, theming support, minimum touch targets, and keyboard navigation.

-Structuring the Data Token for Flexibility (Before Figma Slots)
+Structuring the Data Token for Flexibility (Pre-Figma Slots)

 The Data Token supports many configurations: leading icons, trailing icons, status indicators, buttons, and combinations of these elements.
-The challenge was enabling that flexibility in Figma without creating an unmanageable component.
+Before Figma Slots was available, the challenge was enabling that flexibility without creating an unmanageable component.

 One approach was to map each token configuration to a separate variant.

-However, the number of variants would grow rapidly as configurations multiplied.
-This would bloat the file, slow library performance, and make the component difficult to maintain.
+However, the number of variants would grow rapidly as configurations multiplied – bloating the file, slowing performance, and making the component difficult to maintain.

-OPTION B: NESTED SWAPPABLE INSTANCES (THIS WAS THE WAY)
+OPTION 2: NESTED SWAPPABLE INSTANCES (THE BETTER WAY)

-Instead, I designed leading and trailing element containers that hold swappable nested instances.
+Instead, I designed leading and trailing element containers with swappable nested instances.

-Common elements are accessible through a dropdown, while designers can still use Figma’s swap instance tool for custom elements when needed.
+Common elements were now accessible through a dropdown, and designers could still use Figma’s swap instance tool for custom elements when needed.

-This structure keeps the file lightweight, preserves library performance at scale, and allows the component to support new use cases without requiring detachment.
+This structure kept the file lightweight, preserved library performance at scale, and allowed the component to support new use cases without detachment.

 Step 3: Collaborating with Development